Red-crowned woodpecker: Breeding

-The red-crowned woodpecker's breeding season varies geographically, spanning February to July in Costa Rica and Panama, May to June in Colombia, May to November in Venezuela, and March to July on Tobago.
+The red-crowned woodpecker's breeding season varies geographically, spanning February to July in Costa Rica and Panama, May to June in Colombia, May to November in Venezuela, and March to July in Tobago.
 It sometimes raises two broods in a year.
 Pairs stay together year-round.
 Both sexes excavate the nest hole, typically in a large tree trunk or branch or a large cactus; fence posts are also used.
 Nests are usually between 3 and 23 m above the ground.
 The clutch size is three or four eggs but usually only two young fledge.
-Both parents incubate the eggs for the 10 day period.
+Both parents incubate the eggs for the 10-day period.
 Fledging occurs 31 to 33 days after hatch and both parents care for the nestlings, and also for fledglings for at least a month.

 Vocal and non-vocal sounds

-The red-crowned woodpecker's typical call is "often wavering and protracted with abrupt terminal note, e.g. 'churr, churr, krr-r-r-r'."
+The red-crowned woodpecker's typical call is "often wavering and protracted with an abrupt terminal note, e.g. 'churr, churr, krr-r-r-r'."
 It also makes a "'wícka, wícka' in display" and "chattering calls".
 Both sexes drum during the breeding season and also tap more softly near the nest hole.